 This is an intense and self-directed programme, where the students are encouraged to produce quality work that can compete at major festivals.

 This programme is offered as part of our evening and day-time self-financing education provision.
 Learners will not qualify for a grant but they will qualify for other social welfare allowances.
-The cost of the programme will be €3,500 Euro, to be paid in 3 instalments.
+The cost of the programme will be €3,500 Euro, to be paid in 3 installments.

 Modules: Pre-production; Major Project; Collaborative Video & Film Production; Dissertation; Employability in the Creative Industries; Post-Production Professional Techniques (Option 1); Professional Experience 2 (Option 2).